tejasahluwalia/tujux-com/content/notes/custom-website-builder/index.md

 {{< video "cpb-branches-css-animation.m4v">}}

-_I'm really proud of coming up with this soltuion and successfully implementing it!_
+_I'm really proud of coming up with this solution and successfully implementing it!_

 > ### How do you serve a large JS app to users across the world?